DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/date-filter.md

 ![](../../../images/datefilter-web-quick-filters.png)

-The **Select Date Time Period** button (the  icon) displayed in the Date Filter caption invokes the drop-down list with quick filters.
+The **Select Date Time Period** button displayed in the Date Filter caption invokes the drop-down list with quick filters.

 To add quick filters, open the Date Filter's [Options](../ui-elements/dashboard-item-menu.md) menu and go to the **Custom Periods** section.
 Click "+" to add a new period: